General Information about Park Roads

 Generals Highway from Lodgepole to Grant Grove

 This connects Sequoia and Kings Canyon National Parks.
-In 2018, no plowing is scheduled along this highway between January 2 and March, and the highway will close in snowy conditions.
+The highway will close in snowy conditions.
 The closure is from just north of Wuksachi Lodge to a gate near the junction of the Generals Highway and Highway 180 (near Grant Grove).

 Otherwise, the Generals Highway is generally open unless impassable due to weather.
 For current road conditions, call (559) 565-3341.